karimerikanto/microsat_errcalc/README.md

 ## Summary

 Microsatellite genotyping error rate calculator program which reads samples from CSV file and outputs analyzed results.
-CSV file contains data in genepop format in which each individual/replicate is separated with a line break.

 ### Usage

-microsat_errcalc.exe <source file path> <output file name (optional)>
+Example when ran from command line: microsat_errcalc.exe <source file path> <output file name (optional)>

+Also see Manual.pdf.

 ### Notes
 Source file should be in csv format (';' as a separator). ',' is a forbidden character.